bablushaw/angular4_codeigniter_crud_app/README.md

  The Backend is developed using Codeigniter 3 Web Framework and Mysql.

-Some Importent points to be noted when you build this app.
+Some Importent points to be noted when you build this app

 Note:- Codeigniter Web Framework application/config/routes.php application/controllers/ems.php